JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 These examples highlight how Kotlin Multiplatform can be used in practically any industry or type of app.
 Whether you are building a fintech app, a mobility solution, an education platform, or something else, Kotlin Multiplatform provides the flexibility to share as much code as makes sense for your project, without sacrificing the native experience.
-You can also check out an extensive list of [KMP case studies](case-studies.topic) on its website, showcasing many other companies that use the technology in production.
+You can also check out an extensive list of [KMP case studies](case-studies.topic), showcasing many other companies that use the technology in production.